 4 – Paperwork: it does not all have to come in at the same time.

 Let’s play a game: what’s the first thing that comes to mind when I say paperwork?
 I took a poll around the office and these were some of the answers:

 – not fun

 It is clear that the word “paperwork” carries a rather negative connotation, so do not fret, we try to keep paperwork to a minimum (we love trees after all).

 The application is online (phew!), but you will also have to submit some supplemental documents.
 Don’t worry about sending everything in at the same time – we will match everything as it comes in.
 You will receive a confirmation email every time we receive something from you.

 5 – Research and read; set your expectations.

 By “set expectations” I actually mean “erase any and all expectations you have ever thought of setting.
 The end.”
 Study abroad is different for every student.
 What your friend experienced, found frustrating, and loved, will not be the same for you.
-I recommend placing greater focus and effort on learning about the cultural differences and to best set expectations (or solutions) for “dealing” with those differences.
+I recommend placing greater focus and effort on learning about the cultural differences and how to best set expectations (or solutions) for “dealing” with those differences.
 Think positive.
-Make it a game – everything can be turned into a positive if you look hard enough (sometimes you have dig real deep).
+Make it a game – everything can be turned into something positive if you look hard enough (sometimes you have to dig real deep).

 Let’s try it…